- Our Hospitals

 Note(2): Includes all types of beds (accommodation, ER, operating rooms, cath labs, ICU, NNICU, incubators and dialysis)

 Note(3): Consultant doctors are not employees of the hospitals – they are only allowed to perform surgeries and give medical consultations in the outpatient clinics

 Note(4): 1,176 sqm have been acquired in 2006 to be used for potential expansion, which has not been built yet, and area is not included in BuA

-In 2014, Abraaj NAH acquired a majority beneficial stake in Cairo Specialized Hospital Company and, in the same month, acquired a majority beneficial stake in Cleopatra Hospital Company.
-In 2015, the Company acquired a majority stake in Nile Badrawi Hospital Company and, in 2016, a majority stake Al Shorouk Hospital Company.
+The Group was formed in 2014, after the acquisitions of Cairo Specialized Hospital Company and of a majority beneficial stake in Cleopatra Hospital Company.
+In 2015, the Group acquired a majority stake in Nile Badrawi Hospital Company and, in 2016, a majority stake Al Shorouk Hospital Company.